Wading Through Weekend Wetness

 Extras

-It won't come all at once, but temperatures may return to above-average values by midweek before another cold front arrives.
+It won't come back all at once, but above-average temperatures return to the Carolinas by Sunday.

 icons go here